 Its goal is to serve international and interdisciplinary scientific and clinical communication, to strengthen links between science and policy, and to stimulate and enhance the quality of debate.
 We seek submissions that are not only technically competent but are also original and contain information or ideas of fresh interest to our international readership.
 We seek to serve the developing as well as the developed world.

-Addiction’s scope spans clinical, epidemiological, human experimental, policy, and historical research relating to any activity that has addictive potential.
-In addition to original research, the journal features editorials, commentaries, reviews, interviews, letters, and book reviews.
+Addiction’s scope spans human experimental, epidemiological, social science, historical, clinical and policy research relating to addiction, primarily but not exclusively in the areas of psychoactive substance use and/or gambling.
+In addition to original research, the journal features editorials, commentaries, reviews, letters, and book reviews.